compact/angular-bootstrap-lightbox/demo2/index.md

 angular.module('demo2').config(function (LightboxProvider) {
   // set a custom template LightboxProvider.templateUrl = 'demo2-lightbox-modal.html';

-  // our images array is not in the default format, so we have to write this
-  // custom method
-  LightboxProvider.getImageUrl = function (imageUrl) {
-    return imageUrl;
-  };

   // set the caption of each image as its text color LightboxProvider.getImageCaption = function (imageUrl) {